-Column 9 - Record the height of the fill above original ground in total feet.
+Column 9 - Record the height of the fill above original ground to the nearest 0.1 m.

 Column 10 - Record the number of calendar days elapsed since the settlement device was installed.

 Column 11 - Record any information that would be helpful in the analysis of data.
 Be sure to indicate in this column the date and length added to the control pipe.